Kaila Charles: Atlanta Dream (2022)

 On August 12, 2022, Charles signed with the Atlanta Dream on a hardship contract.
 She played only two minutes in one game.

 Seattle Storm (2023)

 On February 6, 2023, Charles signed a training camp contract with the Seattle Storm.
 She made the opening day roster.
 She appeared in four games but was waived by the Storm on June 8.

 Dallas Wings (2025)

 On February 2, 2025, Charles signed a training camp contract with the Dallas Wings.
 She made the opening day roster.
 On June 14, she was waived by the Wings.
 However, the Wings signed her to a hardship contract on June 17.
 On June 30, she was released by the Wings.
 Overall Charles appeared in 17 games for Dallas, averaging 5.3 points and 4.0 rebounds.

-Golden State Valkyries (2025)
+Golden State Valkyries (2025–present)

 On August 1, 2025, Charles signed a seven-day hardship contract with the Golden State Valkyries.
 On August 22, she signed a rest of season contract with the Valkyries.

+In April 2026, Charles signed a two-year contract with the Valkyries.